ilyvion/nutrient-dispenser-dispensable-fix/README.md

 </ThingDef>
 ```

-You can look at an example dispenser definition included with this mod in [Defs\ImprovedNutrientPasteDispenser.xml](Defs\ImprovedNutrientPasteDispenser.xml).
+You can look at an example dispenser definition included with this mod in [Defs/ImprovedNutrientPasteDispenser.xml](Defs/ImprovedNutrientPasteDispenser.xml).
 It does not show up in the game directly, but can be spawned in using the debug tools.
 It is set up to dispense simple meals.

 ## License